Canadian Open (tennis): Canada Masters

 In 2000, International Sport and Leisure signed a 10-year agreement with the ATP Tour for all Masters series events, including the men's tournament.
 Rogers and AT&T Canada became the title sponsors for the women's event in 2001.
 ISL went bankrupt, leaving the men's tournament without a sponsor.
 Serena Williams won the women's tournament for the first time, defeating top-seeded and previous winner Jennifer Capriati.
-In 2004, the tournament became part of the US Open Series, in the build-up to the US Open grand slam tournament.
-The women's tournament was moved to just before the US Open grand slam tournament.
+In 2004, the tournament became part of the US Open Series, in the build-up to the US Open Grand Slam tournament.
+The women's tournament was moved to just before the US Open.
 Consequently, top players sometimes withdrew from the tournament at the last minute to rest for the upcoming US Open.

 Rogers Cup

 In 2005, Rogers Communications became the title sponsor for the men's tournament.
 It was already the sponsor for the women's event, and both events became known as the Rogers Cup.
 Rafael Nadal won the men's tournament for his first time, defeating three-time champion Andre Agassi.
 In 2007, Novak Djokovic won the men's tournament for the first time, becoming the first man to defeat both Nadal and Roger Federer in the same event.

 In 2009, WTA CEO Stacey Allaster implemented rules reclassifying the women's event as a Premier 5 event, which guaranteed at least seven of the top ten players.
 The WTA's rules required each year-end top-10 player from 2008 to participate in at least four Premier 5 tournaments in the 2009 season, or face the threat of fines or docked ranking points.
 Consequently, 19 of the top 20 female players took part in the 2009 Rogers Cup draw.
 The ATP mandated participation for the men's tournament as a "1000-level" series event.

 Beginning in 2011, the men's and women's tournaments were held during the same week, with each event alternating between Montreal and Toronto.

 Bianca Andreescu won the women's tournament in 2019, becoming the first Canadian to win the tournament since Faye Urban in 1969.

 In 2020, the men's and women's tournaments were postponed to 2021 due to the COVID-19 pandemic.